ajitmane36/Bank-Marketing-Effectiveness-Prediction-ML-Classification/README.md

 # Bank-Marketing-Effectiveness-Prediction-ML-Classification
-This project focuses on utilizing machine learning techniques to predict the effectiveness of bank marketing campaigns.
+This project focuses on utilizing machine learning techniques to predict the effectiveness of bank marketing campaign.
 Logistic Regression, Decision Tree, Random Forest, Gradient Boosting Machine, XGBoost, K Nearest Neighbor, Naive Bayes, Support Vector Machine, and Artificial Neaural Networks algorithms are used to build a model to predict whether clients will subscribe to a term deposit or not.

 #### <ins>Problem Statement</ins>
      The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The marketing campaigns